 The federal relief program for small businesses is beneficial but, as in other times of crisis, also attracts an unsavory element.
 Here’s how financial services can prevent, detect and respond to fraud when preparing to distribute funds.
+NOTE: This article and the accompanying comparison chart reflect updates following the signing of the Paycheck Protection Flexibility Act of 2020 ("PPPFA") into law on June 5.

 hen the federal government turns on the funding spigot, all kinds of players show up for a drink, especially during the chaos that follows an emergency situation.
 That includes, unfortunately, nefarious actors intent on stealing money during times of crisis.
 From opportunistic individuals to organized crime enterprises both online and off — and even nation-state organizations — a criminal element often appears.